 Repetitive Strain Injuries/Overuse Injuries

-Another potential cause of dizziness is cervicogenic dizziness.
-The diagnosis of cervicogenic dizziness is characterized by dizziness and disequilibrium that is associated with neck pain in patients with cervical pathology.
-Cervicogenic dizziness is believed to be due to abnormal afferent input from cervical proprioceptors in damaged tissues.
-Chiropractic treatment of the musculoskeletal condition may result in both reduced pain and dizziness.
+A potential cause of Dizziness is a condition called ‘Cervicogenic Dizziness’ (which is caused by irritation of structures of the Neck).
+The diagnosis of Cervicogenic Dizziness is characterized by Dizziness and Disequilibrium that is associated with Neck Pain.
+Cervicogenic Dizziness is believed to be due to abnormal Nerve (sensory/afferent) input from Cervical Proprioceptors in damaged tissues.
+Chiropractic treatment of this Musculoskeletal Condition may result in both reduced Pain and Dizziness.

 Osteoarthritis (commonly referred to as ‘Arthritis’/ ‘Wear and Tear’) is a Degenerative Joint Disease, and the result of Long Term or Strenuous use of our Joints.
 It mainly affects the Weight-Bearing Joints, and The Joints of the Wrist/Hand.
 This "general wear and tear” over a lifetime, results in Joints laying down extra areas of bone in an attempt to support/stabilize damaged areas.
 This usually causes affected Joints to ‘stiffen’, and this loss of movement in a "worn out" Joint may cause inflammation and/or Nerve Irritation, leading to Pain.

 Degeneration of your Joints is an irreversible process related to ageing, or strenuous use, but your Chiropractor can help improve the function of these Joints, thus reducing symptoms.
 Many patients will also benefit from specific exercise programs, aimed at preserving as much function as possible, that your Chiropractor can provide.